 Such consolidation should not be carried out under normal circumstances.
-Spanish law does not contemplate "substantive" consolidation in an insolvency scenario, other than in respect of certain procedural matters and in situations where purchaser and seller are closely related parties (e.g., member of the same group) and the respective estates cannot be separated, in the terms of Chapter III of the Spanish insolvency law.
+Spanish law does not contemplate "substantive" consolidation in an insolvency scenario, other than in respect of certain procedural matters and in situations where purchaser and seller are closely related parties (e.g., member of the same group) and the respective estates cannot be separated, under the terms of Chapter III of the Spanish insolvency law.

 6.5 Effect of Proceedings on Future Receivables.
-What is the effect of the initiation of insolvency proceedings on (a) sales of receivables that have not yet occurred or (b) on sales of receivables that have not yet come into existence?
+If insolvency proceedings are commenced against the seller in Spain, what effect do those proceedings have (a) on sales of receivables that would otherwise occur after the commencement of such proceedings or (b) on sales of receivables that only come into existence after the commencement of such proceedings?

 Where an agreement has been entered into by the seller and the purchaser for the sale of the seller's future receivables arising out of contracts, as specified or generally described in the sale agreement, and the seller is declared insolvent, the general principles should provide for the need to ensure that the transfer is generally respected and that the receivable arises in the estate of the purchaser, even in the context of an insolvency of the seller.
 However, this matter remains a disputed issue under Spanish law, i.e., whether the receivables arising after the declaration of the insolvency situation must be subject to the insolvency or directly arise as part of the purchaser's estate, thus being left outside of the seller's insolvency estate.
 Though the court precedents are scarce and not yet definitive, it is generally accepted that "privileged" transfers of future receivables (please refer to question 4.1) should be upheld by the insolvency officials and the judge.